How we are helping blind and partially sighted people during coronavirus

 1. Our helpline is open for longer and has bigger call capacity

-RNIB’s Helpline remains open on weekdays (from 8am-8pm) and, on Saturdays, we extended our times to (9am-5pm) since the start of the pandemic.
+RNIB’s Helpline remains open on weekdays (from 8am-8pm) and, on Saturdays, we extended our times since the start of the pandemic (from 1 September 2020, the Saturday opening hours have reverted to to 9am-1pm).
 Staff work from home in order to support our customers and, in addition to the usual advice and support about anything to do with living with sight loss, our team can offer further support to anyone with sight loss who becomes isolated or is concerned about accessing information, products or services.

 Our team of advisers will help to connect people to sources of local support and find solutions with anyone who calls us.
 Not all the information about COVID-19 is accessible so we are working with public information providers to ensure it is, including image descriptions online.
 If anyone is finding it challenging to access key information, we can help.
 For instance, essential information is now available as audio recordings on our Infoline, accessible through a helpline call.